Anita Khan, executive director of customer services

 To further explore these issues and to refine our idea, we are launching a 100-home pilot that will run for the next 6-9 months.
 The homes will be let through a subsidiary, with income being gifted back to settle to support the delivery of our business plan for all our customers.
 If the pilot is a success, we anticipate launching discounted rent permanently in 2020.

 We have noted that there are legitimate questions to answer around the conversion of vacant existing social and affordable rented properties to the private rented sector – even at a discounted rent.
-In seeking to meet the needs of other sections of society struggling with the housing crisis, will we simply be creating additional need among those households on the housing waiting list who qualify for a three-bedroom home?
+In seeking to meet the needs of other sections of society struggling with the housing crisis, will we simply be creating an additional need among those households on the housing waiting list who qualify for a three-bedroom home?

 We are under no illusion that this is a tough choice to make.
 The pilot – launching later this year – will inform our final approach, but ultimately we want to help people live comfortably in quality homes they can afford.
 That is our responsibility.